N0vice17/DataStructures-And-Algorithm/Contributing.md

 7. Once the changes have been committed, your are all set for creating a pull request.

-8. Create a pull request from this branch to the `main` branch of the root directory, and request any one of the assigned reviewers to review your changes.
+8. Create a pull request from this branch to the `master` branch of the root directory, and request any one of the assigned reviewers to review your changes.

 9. The PR will be merged once the changes get approved.